DreamRunnerz/HelloWorld/README.md

 # HelloWorld
 Trying Git

-Hi I name is DreamRunnerz.
+Hi!
+My name is DreamRunnerz.
 Let me see what git is all about?